SPARC-X/SPARC-X-API/doc/contribution_guideline.md

 ## Submitting issues and pull requests
-We welcome users of SPARC and its python-API to submit issues and pull requests via github.
+We welcome users of SPARC-X and SPARC-X-API to submit issues and pull requests via github.
 When reporting a bug, please make sure to include the following information:

 - `SPARC` version (if available.
 Should look like "Month Day, Year" in the `.out` file)